-Yield: 6 brownie cookies // Total Time: 30 min. // Disclaimer: This post includes affiliate links.
+Yield: 8 brownie cookies // Total Time: 30 min. // Disclaimer: This post includes affiliate links. // Recipe updated 06/12/23

-Small batch brownie cookies recipe tips
+small batch brownie cookies

-Weigh your ingredients
+weigh your ingredients

 Weighing your ingredients is important for getting the recipe perfect and getting consistent results.
-Not weighing your ingredients can lead to adding too much or too little of an ingredient.
-In a small batch recipe it is especially important to get those correct measurements because there is less room for error.
+Not weighing your ingredients can lead to adding too much or too little of an ingredient and can easily throw off a recipe.
 If you haven’t already, I highly recommend purchasing a kitchen scale.
 This one is super cheap and worked well for me when I was starting out!

-Mix the dough carefully
+mix the dough carefully

-Under bake for perfect cookies
+underbake for perfect cookies

-How to get perfectly crackled brownie tops
+how to get perfectly crackled brownie tops

 If your cookies come out of the oven a little misshapen, don’t panic!
 Rarely do any cookies come out perfect.
 The way to fix this is to take a bowl or biscuit cutter that is slightly larger than your cookies, and swirl the cookie around in it on the baking sheet right when it comes out of the oven.
 This will put your cookie back into a perfect circle and make these brownie cookies nice and thick!

-Ingredients and substitutions
+ingredients and substitutions

 Semi sweet chocolate chips: We will use these to melt into the dough for the brownie base, but also to add in to the dough for texture and more chocolatey goodness!
 You can certainly use a semi sweet chocolate baking bar, just note that the crackled top will not be as prevalent and the cookies will most likely spread to be more thin.